Kagome edge states under lattice termination, spin-orbit coupling, and magnetic order: Crystalline edge states: termination dependence

 Finally, we consider a mix of zigzag and cove terminations [see Fig.~\ref{fig:cryst-symm}(f)].
-We find that mixing both terminations yields all possible edge states from each type of termination.
-We thus find five edge states, but one of the edge states (marked by a circle) is two-fold degenerate.
-According to the LDOS, only the degenerate state has edge states on both sides of the slab.
-For all the other cases, the edge state localizes on the cove termination, as expected.
+We find that mixing both terminations yields all possible edge states from each termination.
+At the same time, this breaks the mirror symmetry and removes any global degeneracy of the states.
+However, point degeneracies are still possible, for example, at the momentum marked by a red vertical line.
+We thus find five non-degenerate edge states in total.
+Notably, the LDOS shows that only the edge state marked by the circle is localized on both sides of the slab.
+In all other cases, the edge states are localized on the cove termination.
 Overall, we find that the pristine kagome lattice hosts a multitude of edge states, strongly dependent on the lattice terminations.